 Even as I write this the next day, I can't remember all of the cool things we got to see and hold.
 Model ships from all over the world and all periods of history were everywhere, trays of medals (foreign and domestic), cabinets of uniforms (including a full-length, fur-lined, leather jacket worn by a naval officer on Arctic duty during WWII), drawers of recruiting and propaganda posters through history - there is so much to recall, I can't think of all of it.
 There were some items from Perry's visit to Japan.
 A wall full of paintings by N.C.
 Wyeth depicting various events in the American Revolution.
 One of the most unique items was a smoking set presented to the Academy by the Royal Thai Navy made out of a tiger skull.
 He showed us several stand-up cabinets full of 1/700 model ships - they have the entire US and Japanese fleets of WWII in that scale - and another couple of cabinets of 1/1200 and 1/2400 models.
 He seemed interested when I mentioned to Adam that 1/700 was a great scale for gaming, and was impressed that I have several hundred ships in 1/6000 and another hundred or so in 1/1250 for coastals.

-One of the things that my daughter really, really loved were the knick-knacks made for Admiral Hyman Rickover out of spent nuclear reactor fuel rods, including a desk-top pen and pencil holder.
+One of the things that my daughter really, really loved were the knick-knacks made for Admiral Hyman Rickover out of used nuclear reactor control rods, including a desk-top pen and pencil holder.
 (If you don't get the connection between Rickover and nuclear energy, you need to do some reading!)
 She loved the color and random crystallization of the metal.
 They were very pretty in an industrial sort of way.

 One of the highlights for my wife and I was when he opened a cabinet of documents and pulled out a random document.
 Opening it and laying it on the table, it was an order from the Continental Congress releasing the captain of the ship Ranger from duty (basically for being a jerk) and replacing him with a fellow by the name of John Paul Jones.
 It was signed by some guy named John Hancock, who was President of the Continental Congress.
 EDIT: Again, my better half reminded me that the important part of the document was that it described what the new flag (i.e., the national flag) was to look like.
 You can see where my brain is, forgetting that part of the document.
 END EDIT.
 When he pulled this out of the cabinet, he did not know that I had done a lot of research during my Master's work on various Revolutionary War naval issues, or that had I continued with my Ph.D., my research would have focused on John Hancock.
 To touch a document bearing his signature and dealing with naval matters was almost more than my heart could bear.
 And I didn't need my spectacles to read his signature.